 You will find some pretty amazing vintage cars along this street between the botanical gardens and lake too – told you it’s a time warp!

-Do you like the look of a Ballarat day trip and has this inspired you to visit?
+Do you like the look of Ballarat for a day trip close to Melbourne?
+Has this inspired you to visit?
 I’d love to hear from you!

 Heading to Australia soon?
 Don’t forget these essentials!